RoarkCats/damodpack-1-islands/ModBlacklist.md

 - Every Compat (Wood Good) 2.8.0+ (Moonlight Lib updt req)
 - KubeJS Immersive Engineering 2001.1.6+ (Prob fine, no changelog or GitHub, rather not risk breaking some scripts, not much used anyway)
 - Mekanism Elements 2.3+ (namespace change with name change away from Mekanism Science)
+- Global Pack v19+ (notable changes to comply with CurseForge datapack integration, may mess with existing implementation, not worth)